-Some interface settings are accessible only through a related set of CLI commands.
+Some interface settings provide direct management of the Ethernet settings themselves.
 These are particularly useful if D-Link hardware has been replaced and Ethernet card settings are to be changed, or if configuring the interfaces when running NetDefendOS on non-D-Link hardware.

-For example, to display Ethernet port information use the command:
+For example, to display all Ethernet interface information use the command: